gofr-dev/gofr/docs/advanced-guide/interservice-http-call/page.md

 ### Registering a simple HTTP Service
 Users can register a new HTTP service using the application method `AddHTTPService()`.
-It takes in a service name and service address argument to register your dependent service at applicataion level.
+It takes in a service name and service address argument to register your dependent service at application level.
-Users can easily register multiple dependent services easily, which is a common use case in a microserivce architechture.
+Users can easily register multiple dependent services easily, which is a common use case in a microservice architecture.
->The services intances are maintained by the container.
+> The services instances are maintained by the container.

-Users can provide other options additionaly to coat their basic http client with features like circuit-breaker and custom health check to add to the functionality of the HTTP service.
+Users can provide other options additionally to coat their basic http client with features like circuit-breaker and custom health check to add to the functionality of the HTTP service.
 The design choice for this was made so that user can add as many options as required and are order agnostic, i.e. the order of the options is not important.